 Hawke is proud to continue to support his S.F.
 Brethren and sends prayers out for his fallen comrades, their families, and those still serving in harm's way.
 Mykel Hawke supports the Special Forces Association and is a member of his local New Orleans Chapter XXX (30); he also supports the Green Beret Foundation.

-Hawke first introduced two survival knives, the Hellion Survivor 2020 which is a heavy blade, and the Elite which is the exact same unique design but slightly smaller and lighter.
+Hawke first introduced two survival knives, the Hellion Survivor and Elite, both of which are now retired.
 With a desire to broaden the product line to include more knives and survival tools, Hawke has launched his own HAWKE BRAND ® featuring an ALL AMERICAN line.
 He continues to develop other unique products, many of which are first of their kind.
 Hawke has written two books on survival, both published by Running Press: a large Reference Manual covering a lot of philosophy and supplemental information, and a Field version with strictly practical information included.
 He has also written a universal language guide (A.G.
 Hawke, Paladin Press) and is working on a number of new books.

 The HAWKE BRAND ® also runs a school with courses for men, women, and kids in areas such as: survival, medical, andleadership.